Nimus-oes/frontend/05-Product Preview Card/README.md

 #### Responsiveness ≠ Accessibility

 There are many requirements to making website accessible for people with different needs, ranging from screen reading to keyboard navigation.
-While creating a responsive website that adapts its layout to different device sizes can help improve accessibility, it’s only one part of the process and not enough on its own. <a href="https://jimbyrne.co.uk/what-is-responsive-website-design-and-how-does-it-relate-to-accessibility/" target="_blank">As Jim Byrne stated</a><sup>1</sup>, a responsive website responds to screen size and an accessible website responds to a users’ access needs.
+While creating a responsive website that adapts its layout to different device sizes can help improve accessibility, it’s only one part of the process and not enough on its own.
+As Jim Byrne stated<sup>1</sup>, a responsive website responds to screen size and an accessible website responds to a users’ access needs.
 <br><br>

 #### Browser Default Font Sizes Vary